About Fabre Minerals Bottom Page

 ¿Quiénes somos?
 Fabre Minerals - Who are we?

-Fabre Minerals specialize in high quality mineral specimens from Spain, Portugal, France, Morocco, China, Romania, the USA, and other worldwide localities.
+Fabre Minerals was specialized in high quality mineral specimens from Spain, Portugal, France, Morocco, China, Romania, the USA, and other worldwide localities.
 It is owned by Jordi Fabre (for your information Jordi is Catalan for George).

 A BRIEF HISTORY (by Jordi Fabre)